rlite/rlite/README.md

 indicated here, but using other distributions should be equally straightforward.

-The software has been built and used on Linux kernels starting from the 4.1 series.
-Using older Linux versions may generate compilation warnings or errors due to the evolution of the Linux internal APIs.
+The software has been developed and tested on Linux (vanilla) kernels starting from the 4.1 series up to the most recent ones.
+Using older Linux versions is possible down to 3.11 kernels, as the `./configure` script is able to detect some of the differences in the internal API that change across Linux versions.
-The rlite kernel code can easily be adapted to these older versions, if necessary.
-If not necessary, it is recommended to use newer versions.
+The 3.10 kernels and older ones are not supported.
+In any case it is recommended to use recent versions (e.g. from 4.1 onward) where possible.

 ### Ubuntu 14.04 and Debian 8